vacu9708/Study-records/Database/Normalization/readme.md

 ## 3rd normal form (Set foreign key)
 - The table must be in 2NF form
 - When X->Y, Y->Z, then it is called **transitive dependency**.

 In table B, [ID] identifies [highschool] and [highschool] identifies [school_size], which makes a transitive dependency.<br>
 Set a foreign key [highschool] to solve this problem.<br>
-Table B is split into these.
+Table B is split into
 #### table D:
 Primary key: [ID]
 |[ID]|name|highschool|